scooter/scooter/source/test/config/readme.txt

 The config properties in this directory are for testing only.
-The proper properties used by an app are located in webapp/WEB-INF/app/config/ directory.
+The proper properties used by a regular app are located in source/templates/webapp/WEB-INF/config/ directory.